grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 ### Optional: Add custom configurations

-There are many configuration options available in the tempo-distribute Helm chart.
+There are many configuration options available in the `tempo-distributed` Helm chart.
-This procedure only covers the bare minimumn required to launch GET or Tempo in a basic deployment.
+This procedure only covers the bare minimum required to launch GET or Tempo in a basic deployment.

 You can add values to your `custom.yaml` file to set custom configuration options that override the defaults present in the Helm chart.
 The [tempo-distributed Helm chart's README](https://github.com/grafana/helm-charts/blob/main/charts/tempo-distributed/README.md) contains a list of available options.
-The `values.yaml` files provides the defaults for the helm chart.
+The `values.yaml` files provides the defaults for the Helm chart.

-To see all of the configurable parameters for the `tempo-distributed` Helm chart, use the following command:
+Use the following command to see all of the configurable parameters for the `tempo-distributed` Helm chart:

 ```bash
 helm show values grafana/tempo-distributed
 ```

 The configuration sections are added to the `custom.yaml` file.
-This file is included when you install or upgrade the Helm chart.
+Include this file when you install or upgrade the Helm chart.

 #### Optional: Configure an ingress

 An ingress lets you externally access a Kubernetes cluster.
 Replace `<ingress-host>` with a suitable hostname that DNS can resolve to the external IP address of the Kubernetes cluster.
-For more information, see [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+For more information, refer to [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}
-On Linux systems, and if it is not possible for you set up local DNS resolution, you can use the `--add-host=<ingress-host>:<kubernetes-cluster-external-address>` command-line flag to define the `<ingress-host>` local address for the docker commands in the examples that follow.
+On Linux systems, and if it's not possible for you set up local DNS resolution, you can use the `--add-host=<ingress-host>:<kubernetes-cluster-external-address>` command-line flag to define the `<ingress-host>` local address for the docker commands in the examples that follow.
-{{% /admonition %}}
+{{< /admonition >}}

 1. Open your `custom.yaml` or create a YAML file of Helm values called `custom.yaml`.
 1. Add the following configuration to the file: